List on Bids44 →

 Known Issues — Reported by Real Maruti Suzuki XL6 Owners

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-A car with genuine 30,000-50,000 km should still have clear grooves and texture.
-If these pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers than the odometer shows.
-Brand new pedal rubbers on a 3-4 year old car are a red flag – someone might have replaced them to hide high usage.
-Missing this could cost you ₹40,000-₹80,000 in premature wear and tear.
+THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector).
+Look closely at the rubber pads on the brake and accelerator pedals.
+A car with genuine low mileage (say, under 30,000 km) will have clear grooves and texture on these pads.
+If the odometer shows low kms but the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers—often well over 1 lakh km.
+If the pedals look brand new on a 3-4 year old car, someone likely replaced them to hide the actual usage.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
-These are the spots that wear first from daily grip.
-A genuinely low-kilometer car will have uniform texture all around the wheel.
-If these areas are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.
-Ignoring this can lead to unexpected maintenance costs from high mileage, potentially ₹30,000-₹60,000.
+THE STEERING WHEEL WEAR TEST.
+Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots where the steering wheel material wears first from daily grip.
+On a genuinely low-km car, the texture and finish should be uniform all around.
+If the 10 and 2 o’clock positions are noticeably smoother, shinier, or have lost their texture compared to the 6 o’clock position, the car has seen extensive use, regardless of what the odometer reads.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or movement.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed and possibly not reinstalled correctly after accident repair.
-If a passenger door sags more than the driver’s door, that specific door was likely subjected to more stress or replaced.
-A neglected hinge can lead to further door damage and cost ₹5,000-₹15,000 per door to repair.
+THE DOOR HINGE SAG TEST.
+Open each door, one by one, and gently try to lift the outer edge of the door upward.
+There should be almost no vertical play or sag.
+Saggy hinges indicate heavy use—thousands of open and close cycles—or that the door might have been removed and refitted during an accident repair.
+If, say, the front passenger door sags more than the driver’s door, it could indicate that specific door was replaced or had significant impact.
+Repairing saggy hinges can cost ₹2,000-₹5,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Use a paint thickness gauge (you can buy one for ₹500-₹1,000 on Amazon India) across every panel.
-Factory paint on a Maruti Suzuki is typically 90-120 microns.
-Readings above 150-200 microns strongly suggest repainting, often due to accident repair.
-If you don’t have a gauge, use a simple fridge magnet – it will stick weaker or not at all to areas with significant filler or multiple layers of paint.
-Crucially, check the ROOF; it’s rarely repainted unless there was a serious accident or hail damage.
-Missing accident repairs can cost ₹50,000-₹1,50,000 in structural issues later.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST.
+Invest in a cheap paint thickness gauge (available for ₹500-₹1,000 online) and check various panels.
+Factory paint on a Maruti Suzuki is typically 100-130 microns thick.
+Readings above 200 microns strongly suggest that the panel has been repainted, often indicating accident repair.
+If you don’t have a gauge, use a simple fridge magnet.
+It will stick noticeably weaker or not at all to areas with thick body filler or multiple layers of paint, suggesting accident damage.
+Crucially, always check the ROOF—it’s very rare for a roof to be repainted unless there was a serious accident or hail damage.

-THE TYRE DATE CODE CHECK: Look for a four-digit number in an oval on the tyre sidewall (e.g., “3521” means week 35 of 2021).
-If the car is, say, a 2022 model but the tyres are from 2018 or 2019, they are either old stock or the car is older than claimed.
-If all four tyres have different date codes, it suggests multiple replacements over time, indicating high usage or uneven wear issues.
-New tyres can cost ₹28,000-₹40,000 for a set.
+THE TYRE DATE CODE CHECK.
+Look at the sidewall of each tyre for a four-digit number usually enclosed in an oval.
+For example, “2523” means the tyre was manufactured in the 25th week of 2023.
+If the car is from 2020 but the tyres are from 2018 or earlier, they might be old stock or the car is older than claimed.
+If all four tyres have widely different date codes, it suggests multiple replacements over time, pointing to high usage or varied wear, which could hint at alignment issues.
+A full set of new tyres is a ₹28,000-₹40,000 expense.

 Warranty Status Timeline